majohnsoft/ElasticSearchWithAPI/README.md

 # IMPLEMENTATION
 I used the Layered Architecture Pattern also known as multi-layered or tiered architecture, or n-tier architecture was used.
-This architecture pattern allows for easy communication and ease of undertanding.
+This architecture pattern allows for easy communication and ease of understanding.
 I classified it into 4 distinct layers
 1. The Presentation Layer => smart.web
 2. The service Layer => smart.API
 3. The Business Layer => smart.business and smart.Object
 4. The Data Layer => smart.seed

-The Presentation layer speak on the customer or user experience and it calls the smart.API project to either get all market region or search for properties and management companies
+The Presentation layer speaks on the customer or user experience and it calls the smart.API project to either get all market regions or search for properties and management companies

-The Service layer: The api services such as get market region or search (auto-complete search) is done via the service layer.
-This communicate directly to the Business and Business Object Layer.
-The API makes use of HTTP POST Method for searching and Http GET Method for retrieving market regions
+The Service layer: The API services such as get market region or search (auto-complete search) is done via the service layer.
+This communicates directly to the Business and Business Object Layer.
+The API makes use of the HTTP POST Method for searching and the HTTP GET Method for retrieving market regions

 	SAMPLE SEARCH REQUEST JSON
 	{